flanfly/ron-crdt/README.md

 Replicated Object Notation (RON) for Rust
 =========================================

-[RON](https://github.com/gritzko/ron) is a protocol for synchronizing Conflict-free Replicated Datatypes (CmRDT).
+[RON](http://replicated.cc) is a protocol for synchronizing Conflict-free Replicated Datatypes (CmRDT).
 The [documentation](https://docs.rs/ron-crdt) is hosted on `docs.rs`.

 Differences with the [reference implementation](https://github.com/gritzko/ron):

-1. Number vs Hash for UUID with variety 0?
+1. No support for UUID varieties yet.
-1. NewIntAtom(0)
+2. Only LWW and 2-Phase sets.
+3. Handshake protocol is missing.
+4. Emits close RON exclusively.

 Usage
 -----